 Connecting the panel to the computer will result in the panel being at maximum brightness by default.
 Unfortunately the FlatMaster software could not see the USB-COM port even though the Windows Device Manager could on COM9 🙁

 I received the parcel on a Saturday so I wasn’t expecting any reply but I sent a quick email to Ian at Altair Astro to inform him of the issue.
 Fortunately for me Ian answered promptly and after a quick exchange of information he forwarded it onto Pegasus Astro.
 On the Sunday I was pleasantly surprised to have an email from Evan requesting to Teamviewer into my PC to diagnose the issue.
-It didn’t take Evan long to locate the issue with the USB identity, remotely update the EPROM and the panel software could then connect to the panel – version 1.2 was released with the updated change.
+It didn’t take Evan long to locate the issue with the USB identity, remotely update the EPROM and then the panel software could connect to the flat panel – version 1.2 was released with the updated change.

 At the moment the flat panel can only be driven by the Pegasus FlatMaster software but according to Evan there will be an imminent SGPro release.
 That means it will support the panel via the ASCOM switch driver at which point I should be able to use the SGPro Flats Wizard feature.